Dripdrop12/ipardalis/content/faq.md

 ## 4. WHY ARE YOU MORE EXPENSIVE THAN OTHERS?

 We are not a puppy mill.
-If you want cheap, sick animals with hit-or-miss quality, that's not us.
+If you want cheap, sick animals with hit-or-miss coloration and genetics, that's not us.

-## 5. HOW DO I ANSWER QUESTIONS ABOUT HUSBANDRY?
+## 5. WHAT ABOUT HUSBANDRY?

 - [Chameleon Forums](https://www.chameleonforums.com/)
+  - This is a great resource and an active community forum
 - [Much Ado About Chameleons](http://www.muchadoaboutchameleons.com/)
+  - Olimpia has written some great guides on various topics like [On the Specific Care of Females](http://www.muchadoaboutchameleons.com/2012/05/on-specific-care-of-females.html) and [How to Setup a Proper Chameleon Enclosure](http://www.muchadoaboutchameleons.com/2012/04/how-to-set-up-proper-chameleon.html).
+Her blog is definitely worth a read.

 ---